Madalina088/Aeries_Project/README.md

 ### 2.6 Test closure ###

 -	at least 90% of tests are passed
--	no Critical issues have Open status
+-	no critical issues have Open status
 -	exploratory testing has been performed

 ### 2.7 Test monitoring and control ###